How to Discuss a Price Increase With Clients

 • Economic climate

-Of course, economic conditions will affect demand as will new products or services.
-AE’s must be up on who’s ordering what and why.
+Of course, economic conditions will affect demand, as will new products or services.
+It’s important to stay vigilant about factors that can shift the demand curve, like consumer preferences or income changes.
+AEs must be up to date on who’s ordering what and why.
 They must be sure they’re not offering yesterday’s widgets at today’s prices.

 The current market is important, but change can happen in an instant.
+Stock market volatility can significantly improve a company’s gains or maximize its losses.
+Applying larger price swings can create opportunities for growth with a higher number of sales or a drop in revenue if your clients don’t see the relation between prices and value.
 Before raising prices, be sure you consider trends and forecasts.

 Reasons for Price Increases